 Moorish Heritage: Andalusia, Morocco & Sahara Desert includes:

-Transfer from Madrid Airport to hotel / Visits with local guides in Madrid, Granada (Alhambra Palace & Generalife Gardens), Rabat, Casablanca, Marrakech, Fez, Seville and Cordoba / Boat trip along Guadalquivir River in Seville / Evening transfer to Debod Temple, Plaza de Espana, Gran Via and Plaza de Oriente in Madrid, Albaicin in Granada, Historic Center in Seville and horse carriage tour to Jemaa el Fnaa Square in Marrakesh / Ticket admission: Las Ventas bullring in Madrid, Alhambra Palace & Generailfe Gardens in Granada, Bahia Palace in Marrakesh, Great Mosque-Cathedral and ancient synagogue of Cordoba, Venta Rucio windmill in Consuegra / English speaking tour escort throughout the whole holiday / Air conditioned modern motor-coach / Accommodation at first class hotels / Daily breakfast buffet and 9 meals / Fast Ferry tickets (return trip) between Spain and Morocco / Travel insurance.
+Transportation by modern air-conditioned bus / English-speaking accompanying guide during the tour / Transfer from Madrid Airport to hotel / Visits in Madrid, Granada (Alhambra Palace and Generalife Gardens), Rabat, Casablanca, Marrakech, Fez, Seville and Cordoba / Boat trip along Guadalquivir River in Seville / Evening transfer to Debod Temple, Plaza de Espana, Gran Via and Plaza de Oriente in Madrid, Albaicin in Granada, Historic Center in Seville and horse carriage tour to Jemaa el Fnaa Square in Marrakesh / Ticket admission: Las Ventas bullring in Madrid, Alhambra Palace & Generailfe Gardens in Granada, Bahia Palace in Marrakesh, Great Mosque-Cathedral and ancient synagogue of Cordoba, Venta Rucio windmill in Consuegra / Accommodation at 4* hotels / Daily breakfast buffet / 9 meals / Fast Ferry tickets (return trip) between Spain and Morocco / Hotel city taxes / Travel insurance.

 |PRICE PER PERSON IN EUROS (SEASON 2023 - 2024)|